-This indicator is used to characterise the quality of lubricants and hydraulic fluids.
-It takes into account the influence of temperature on the kinematic viscosity of the fluid, which decreases as the temperature increases and vice versa.
+This index is used to characterise the quality of lubricants and hydraulic fluids.
+It takes into account the influence of temperature on the kinematic viscosity of the fluid; which decreases as the temperature increases and vice versa.
 The viscosity of lubricants and hydraulic fluids is a very important factor.

 The viscosity index is particularly used in the oil industry.